Eventual Conjugacy of Free Inert $G$-SFTs: Introduction and Main Results

 Our main tool will be the integral group ring formalism for $G$-SFTs developed by Parry, see e.g. \cite{boyleEquivariantFlowEquivalence2005} and \Cref{sec:matrices-over-integer-group-rings} together with a characterization of inert $G$-SFTs, see \Cref{thm:charact-inert}

-In this algebraic formulation our main theorem becomes: \begin{thmn}[\ref{thm:main-algebraic-version} \textnormal{(Main theorem - algebraic version)}] Every pair of inert square matrices over $\bbZP[G]$, whose augmentations are SE over $\bbZP$, is shift equivalent over $\bbZP[G]$ itself. \end{thmn}
+In this algebraic formulation our main theorem becomes: \begin{thmn}[\ref{thm:main-algebraic-version} \textnormal{(Main theorem - algebraic version)}] Every pair of inert square matrices over $\bbZP[G]$, whose augmentations are shift equivalent over $\bbZP$, is shift equivalent over $\bbZP[G]$ itself. \end{thmn}

 Regarding \Cref{quest:1} we obtain the following corollary. \begin{corn}[\ref{thm:main-corr-classic-version} \textnormal{(Eventual conjugacy for free finite order automorphisms of full shifts)}] Let $k,m \in \bbN$.
 Let $(X_k,\sigma)$ be the full $k$-shift and let $\varphi_1,\varphi_2$ be two automorphisms of $(X_k,\sigma)$ for which every orbit has size $m$.
 Then there is a homeomorphism $\psi: X_k \to X_k$ such that $\psi \circ \varphi_1 = \varphi_2 \circ \psi$ and $\psi \circ \sigma^\ell = \sigma^\ell \circ \psi$ for all sufficiently large $\ell \in \bbN$. \end{corn}